Stiliana Nikolova: 2025

 Nikolova won the first internal control competition of the year in February.
 She said that she was happy with the new code of points, which had just entered into effect, and that she aimed to show a different character in her new routines than she had previously.
 Her first international competition of the year was the International Tournament Sofia Cup, held 28-30 March, where she won the all-around and the ball and clubs finals.
 The following week, she competed at the Sofia World Cup, where she won the all-around silver medal behind Taisiia Onofriichuk.
 She qualified for three apparatus finals, winning gold in the hoop and ball.

 On April 18-20, she competed at the Baku World Cup and won the bronze medal in the all-around behind Sofia Raffaeli and Taisiia Onofriichuk.
 She qualified for all four apparatus finals and won the silver medal in the clubs final.
 In May, she won the gold medal in the all-around at Bulgarian National Championships.
 She also won gold in the hoop and ball finals and silver in the ribbon final, and she took 7th place in clubs.

 From June 4 to 8, Nikolova competed in the 2025 Rhythmic Gymnastics European Championships in Tallinn, Estonia.
 She qualified for the three finals (she made mistakes on the ribbon).
 She won the silver medal in the all-around final behind Taisiia Onofriichuk, and the Bulgarian team (Eva Brezalieva, Dara Stoyanova, and the group) finished fifth.
 Nikolova won three gold medals in the hoop, ball, and clubs finals.
 In July, she was 4th in the all-around at the Milan World Cup.
 In the apparatus finals, she won the gold medal in clubs, silver medal in ball and bronze in hoop.

 In August, Nikolova represented Bulgaria along with Eva Brezalieva at the 2025 World Championships.
-She qualified for every apparatus final.
+Together with the senior group, they won the silver medal in the team competition.
+Nikolova qualified for every apparatus final.
 In the all-around final, she made a mistake at the end of her hoop routine, but she otherwise put up good performances to win the silver medal behind Darja Varfolomeev and ahead of Sofia Raffaeli.